-I’ve had GI issues for years, even dating back to my very youngest years.
+I’ve had gastrointestinal issues for years, even dating back to my very youngest years.
 And this past year when I was spending time with a fellow blogger friend, she was telling me about the FODMAP diet, and suggested that it may be beneficial for me.
 But honestly, it sounded overwhelming and I already feel like I’m limited on food choices.
 I didn’t want to do it.
 Flash forward 2 months, and I’m back at the GI who suggests again that I try FODMAP.
 They sent me off with a one-page paper, and a bottle of iron to also take since I’m chronically low in ferritin.
 Two weeks later, I was at my wit’s end: I was fed up with all of my stomach issues and knew that I needed to make a change.
 I was ready to take on the FODMAP diet.
 And I want to share my experience with you.

 My history with GI issues